-Your surgeon at one of our centers in Bergen County, NJ, or Stony Point, NY, will begin by examining your hip, looking for signs of limited range of motion.
+Your surgeon at one of our centers in Bergen County, or NJ, will begin by examining your hip, looking for signs of limited range of motion.
 You also will undergo X-ray and MRI testing.
 An X-ray can show any excess bone on the acetabular rim, femoral head or femoral neck.
 An MRI can identify labrum and cartilage tears.
 Your specialist also may order a CT scan to help determine whether you require surgery.

 Life’s too short to put up with pain.

 We will explore nonsurgical treatments first, including:● Rest● Activity modification● Exercise to strengthen the muscles that support the hip● Anti-inflammatory and pain medications